 The urethral opening for males, on the other hand, is located quite some distance away from the “crotch” area.
 A male dog’s penis resides in a sheath of skin on the lower portion of his belly, meaning that the urethral opening is positioned a fair distance in front of the rear legs.

-Female dog diapers look like a typical diaper, except that they feature a hole through which your dog’s tail can protrude.
-These cover the urethral opening, vaginal opening and rectum of female dogs.
+Diapers for female dogs look kind of like typical baby diapers, except that they feature a hole through which your dog’s tail can protrude.
+These cover the urethral opening, vaginal opening, and rectum of female dogs.

-Male dog diapers, on the other hand, are usually designed like a band, and they wrap around a dog’s lower belly region.
+Male dog diapers, on the other hand, are usually designed like a band or a belly wrap, and they wrap around a dog’s lower belly region.
 These diapers only cover the urethral opening of boys.

 In a nutshell, this means that females always need female dog diapers, but male dogs can use either style to suit their needs.
 Just be sure that if you use female dog diapers for your male dog, the belly portion comes up far enough to cover the tip of his penis.
 If it doesn’t, you may need to use a male and female diaper at the same time to ensure sufficient coverage.